mguid73/RNAseq_Juve_CADO/RNAseq_analysis.md

 See R markdown (`DESeq2_analysis.Rmd`) for futher analysis steps.

 * DESeq2
-* GO terms associated with treatments
+* GO terms associated with treatments - GO MWU analysis
-* GO MWU analysis
+* KEGG function pathway analysis?
-* Volcano plots (to look at up and downregulation) - see link from Amy
+* WGCNA
-* bubble plots to visualize gene counts?
+* Volcano plots of up and down regulated genes/GO terms
 * notes from CERF on other analyses?